swisscom/ArtifactCollectionMatrix/README.md

 # Forensic Artifact Collection Tool Matrix

-Evaluation of different artifact collection tools.
+Evaluation of different artifact collection tools for Windows, also known as live collection.

 What the emojis mean
 * :sunny: Fully fulfilled requirement